dccarlos/manager.web/README.md

 # Kafka Manager
 ## About Kafka Manager:

-*I was working on an amazing project about a Kafka for a company.
+*I was working on an amazing project about a Kafka Manager tool for a company.
 I decided to create a Kafka Manager from scratch with my own specs and tools*

 ### From GitHub